dh-notes/vim-article/main.md

 ideas about how writing and text editing should work, Vim gives you complete control over all expects of word manipulation.
 For those not interested in programming, hundreds if not thousands of modules are available, tailoring Vim to individual needs and workflows.
-(We will cover the most common ones, relevant to academic writing at the end of the article.)
+(We will cover the most common ones relevant to academic writing at the end of the article.)

 To summarize, Vim's philosophy is a set of related concepts that start with